 This notice explains the Flat Rate Scheme, who can use it and how to apply to join.

 Many of the normal VAT rules apply to the Flat Rate Scheme.
-So if you can’t find the answer to your question in this notice, remember the basics of VAT can be found in VAT Notice 700: The VAT Guide.
+So if you cannot find the answer to your question in this notice, remember the basics of VAT can be found in VAT guide (VAT Notice 700).